OpenChain-Project/Telco-WG/OpenChain Telco SBOM Specification.md

 Data Format means the data format of the information in the SBOM.
 Possible Data Formats include SPDX, Cyclone DX, SWID, or other proprietary formats.

 ### Entity
-Entity shall mean the the legal entity (for profit, non profit, or natural person) that distributes software to third parties (e.g., other organizations or individuals).
+Entity shall mean the legal entity (for profit, non profit, or natural person) that distributes software to third parties (e.g., other organizations or individuals).
 Entity does not include other group companies, or companies under common control of the Entity.

 ### SBOM
 A Software Bill of Materials (SBOM) is a formal record containing the details and supply chain relationships of various components used in building software.